SirHawkinson/SoundSampler/README.md

 Thank you for using my software!
+If you like my program, please consider a small donation to my PayPal: polishsirhawk@gmail.com.

 This file contains basic control for the program, including handling Arduino code.
 You require .NET Framework 4.7.2 to be able to use my program and FastLED library to upload Arduino code to your microcontroler.